arslancb/clipbucket/upload/plugins/documents/README.md

 # Install
 To activate this plugin, go to the plugin manager and add click on the "install button" on the "Documents" plugin.
-This will create 1 table in CB database.
+This will create 2 tables in CB database.
 It will also add locales for the plugin.
 In this version English and French are supported.

 ## Requirements
 This plugin is based on the following plugins :